Virtually all downhill skis these days incorporate rocker technology. So why did rocker become the biggest news in ski

 Since rocker specs and terminology vary by ski manufacturer and from model to model, it’s best to shop for skis based on the terrain you’ll be skiing.
-Your REI sales specialist can guide you to what specific ski models would be best for you to consider.
+Your REI sales specialist can guide you to specific ski models.

 On REI.com, skis equipped with rocker at the tip and/or tail are called out in the “ski camber” section (under the Specs tab on each product page).